BenjaminDoran/motif-paper/sections/paper-methodology.md

 The dip-test performs a best fit to this shape, finding an minimal width path such that, from left to right on the `x` axis, in the beginning the gradient only increases until it reaches a point where-after the gradient only decreases.
 The dip statistic is defined as the width of this path divided by two, and does not vary with shifting or scaling.

-Upon return of this dip statistic we may compare against a suitable unimodal null distribution, Hartigan suggests that the Uniform distribution is preferred [@hartigan_dip_1985], to obtain a p-value.
+Upon return of this dip statistic we may compare against a suitable unimodal null distribution, Hartigan suggests that, to obtain a p-value, the Uniform distribution is preferred [@hartigan_dip_1985].
 If the p-value is greater than `alpha` we accept the null hypothesis that the distribution is unimodal, otherwise we accept the alternative that the distribution is _at least_ bi-modal.

 The dip statistic and p-value are not enough in themselves to help us locate peaks.
-Thankfully, the dip-test also provides a modal interval, which specifies a lower and upper index to the isolated cluster.
+However, the dip-test also provides a modal interval, which specifies a lower and upper index to the isolated cluster.
+From this four pieces of information we can begin to search a univariate dataset.

 ### UniDip, Recursive Application of the Dip Test

-UniDip takes us the next step by allowing us to recursively find peaks.
-Roughly speaking, we start by dipping along the entire single dimensional set of data.
+UniDip takes us the next step by allowing us to recursively search a data sample to find peaks of density.
+We start by dipping along the entire single dimensional set of data.
 If the data is unimodal than we should return the set of data as the modal interval. otherwise we should perform UniDip within our located modal interval.
 If our left most modal interval appended to the rest of the data to the left is at least bimodal we should recurse to the left. similarly we should recurse right if the right most interval appended to the right data is bi-modal.

 UniDip in condensed pseudo-code: